Autobianchi Y10

-The Autobianchi Y10 is a city car and economy car manufactured from 1985 to 1995 and marketed under the Lancia brand in most export markets (as Lancia Y10).
+The Autobianchi Y10 is a supermini and economy car manufactured from 1985 to 1995 and marketed under the Lancia brand in most export markets (as Lancia Y10).
 The car was manufactured at Fiat's Autobianchi plant in Desio, Milan until 1992 and after that in Arese, near Alfa Romeo's plants.
 In addition to a relatively high level of trim for its market segment, the Y10 featured a new rear rigid axle suspension design (called Omega axle), subsequently shared with the facelifted Fiat Panda.
-The Y10 had a drag coefficient of just 0.31.
+In spite of its short overall length, the Y10 had a drag coefficient of just 0.31.

-Production totaled approximately 850,000 in the first seven years.
-Lancia remained in the segment with the similarly marketed Ypsilon.
-Sales in the United Kingdom were not strong, and it was withdrawn in late 1991.
+Production totaled approximately 850,000 in the first seven years, in spite of being a pricier, more niche-oriented product than its Fiat siblings.
+In addition to unique style and luxurious trim, the Y10's aerodynamics increased the fuel economy.
+Sales in the United Kingdom were never strong, and it was withdrawn in late 1991.
 This was more than two years before Lancia withdrew entirely from Britain and all other RHD markets.
+Lancia remained in the segment in left-hand drive markets with the similarly marketed Ypsilon.

 Specification

 The Autobianchi Y10 made its official debut at the Geneva Motor Show in March 1985 as a replacement for the fifteen-year-old A112.
 It lost out for the title of European Car of the Year for 1986 to the Ford Scorpio.